andreyponomarevru/static-site-generator/src/readme.md

 `index.js` - is the entry point for Webpack.
 We import all blocks in the same order they are mentioned in the main 'html' block

 `blocks.common/html/_html.scss` & `blocks.common/body/_body.scss` - all global typography-related rules declared in these two blocks
-`html` - is the main block of the project.
-It bundles all blocks of the project together
+`page` - is the main block of the project and master template for Pug plugin in `webpack.config.js`.
+It bundles all Pug files of the project together